Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Martinxmaina/assignment.md

 Requirements engineering is a phase in the software development lifecycle that involves identifying, documenting, and maintaining the requirements of a software system.
 It ensures that the final software product meets the needs and expectations of its stakeholders, including users, clients, and developers.

 ### Process of Requirements Engineering

-Requirements Elicitation:
+Requirements Elicitation:<br />

-Purpose: Gather requirements from stakeholders.
+Purpose: Gather requirements from stakeholders.<br />
-Activities: Interviews, surveys, observation, workshops, and document analysis.
+Activities: Interviews, surveys, observation, workshops, and document analysis.<br />
 Example: Interviewing end-users to understand their needs for a new e-commerce platform.

-Requirements Analysis:
+Requirements Analysis:<br />
-Purpose: Analyze and refine the gathered requirements.
+Purpose: Analyze and refine the gathered requirements.<br />
-Activities: Identify conflicts, ambiguities, and redundancies; prioritize requirements.
+Activities: Identify conflicts, ambiguities, and redundancies; prioritize requirements.<br />
 Example: Analyzing user feedback to determine the most critical features for the first release.

-Requirements Specification:
+Requirements Specification:<br />
-Purpose: Document the requirements in a clear and precise manner.
+Purpose: Document the requirements in a clear and precise manner.<br />
-Activities: Create requirements specification documents, including functional and non-functional requirements.
+Activities: Create requirements specification documents, including functional and non-functional requirements.<br />
 Example: Writing a detailed Software Requirements Specification (SRS) for a mobile banking app.

-Requirements Validation:
+Requirements Validation:<br />
-Purpose: Ensure that the documented requirements are accurate and complete.
+Purpose: Ensure that the documented requirements are accurate and complete.<br />
-Activities: Review sessions, walkthroughs, prototyping, and validation meetings with stakeholders.
+Activities: Review sessions, walkthroughs, prototyping, and validation meetings with stakeholders.<br />
 Example: Conducting a requirements review meeting with clients to confirm the accuracy of the SRS.

 Requirements Management:
-Purpose: Handle changes to the requirements throughout the project lifecycle.
+Purpose: Handle changes to the requirements throughout the project lifecycle.<br />
-Activities: Track requirement changes, maintain traceability, and manage dependencies.
+Activities: Track requirement changes, maintain traceability, and manage dependencies.<br />
 Example: Using a requirements management tool to track changes and maintain an updated requirements document for a CRM system.

 ### Importance of Requirements Engineering in the Software Development Lifecycle

-Ensures Alignment with Stakeholder Needs:
+Ensures Alignment with Stakeholder Needs:<br />
-Captures the true needs of stakeholders to ensure the final product meets their expectations.
+Captures the true needs of stakeholders to ensure the final product meets their expectations.<br />
 Importance: Prevents misunderstandings and ensures the developed software provides value.

-Reduces Project Risks:
+Reduces Project Risks:<br />
-Identifies potential issues early in the project.
+Identifies potential issues early in the project.<br />
 Importance: Mitigates risks associated with unclear or misunderstood requirements, reducing the likelihood of costly changes later.

-Improves Communication:
+Improves Communication:<br />
-Provides a clear, documented set of requirements.
+Provides a clear, documented set of requirements.<br />
 Importance: Enhances communication among project team members and stakeholders, ensuring everyone has a common understanding.

-Facilitates Better Planning and Estimation:
+Facilitates Better Planning and Estimation:<br />
-Detailed requirements allow for more accurate project planning and resource estimation.
+Detailed requirements allow for more accurate project planning and resource estimation.<br />
 Importance: Leads to better project scheduling, budgeting, and resource allocation.

-Supports Quality Assurance:
+Supports Quality Assurance:<br />
-Provides a basis for developing test cases and validating the software.
+Provides a basis for developing test cases and validating the software.<br />
 Importance: Ensures the final product is thoroughly tested against the requirements, leading to higher quality software.

-Enables Traceability:
+Enables Traceability:<br />
-Tracks requirements from inception through implementation and testing.
+Tracks requirements from inception through implementation and testing.<br />
 Importance: Ensures that all requirements are addressed and provides a way to manage changes efficiently.

 ## Software Design Principles: